Product overview

 This attachment has also been used successfully to mount raw fish fillets in order to measure fillet gaping.

-How does the Pizaa Tensile Rig work?
+How does the Pizza Tensile Rig work?

 Ideal sample form